ck37/ck37r/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* Converted the DESCRIPTION title to title case.

-* Simplified the LICENSE file to reflect the copyright holder and year directly.
+* Updated the package DESCRIPTION with a more detailed description, with inspiration from Frank Harell's Hmisc package descripton.

 ## Test environments